 One of the Twitterati had asked RJ Balaji about his favourite comedian to which he replied sarcastically “Satish !
 Plz trust me .!” with a wink smiley.

-Satish gave a befitting reply to the actor by pointing out his cringe-worthy woke speech he made on the last day of Jallikattu.
+Satish befittingly replied to the actor by pointing out his cringe-worthy woke speech he made on the last day of Jallikattu.

-Retorting back, he again made a condescending comment about Satheesh’s acting as a comedian saying “Nice punch!
-It would be good if you put half the comic effort in your movies”.
+Retorting, he again made a condescending comment about Satheesh’s acting as a comedian, saying, “Nice punch!
+It would be good if you put half the comic effort in your movies.”

-RJ Balaji came under a lot of fire from netizens for his egoistic comments.
+RJ Balaji came under much fire from netizens for his egoistic comments.

 Once again, RJ Balaji got away with an apology.

 From this, we can conclude that RJ Balaji, who mocks talents that rise from humble beginnings, cannot tolerate such success.
-He ridicules individuals like Sivakarthikeyan, who was a VJ, or Rajinikanth, who was a bus conductor.
-He mocks them for pride, only to later offer a simple apology and gain popularity through his mockery.
-Meanwhile, he supports untalented nepotists like actor Suriya, yet hypocritically preaches nepotism.
+He ridicules individuals like Sivakarthikeyan, a VJ, or Rajinikanth, a bus conductor.
+He mocks them for pride, only to offer a simple apology later and gain popularity through his mockery.
+Meanwhile, he supports untalented nepotists like actor Suriya yet hypocritically preaches nepotism.
 Such hypocrisy can be attributed to RJ Balaji, who chooses to drag others down to reach the top by pandering to the wealthy.

 RJ Balaji Simping For Actor Suriya

-During the audio launch of Kanguva, co-actor Bose Venkat, in an enthusiastic mood, suggested that Suriya should enter politics, following the example of actor Vijay, who started his own political party.
-RJ Balaji, who was on stage at the time, supported Suriya, claiming that the actor was already a politician with his social service by simping for his attention.
+During the audio launch of Kanguva, co-actor Bose Venkat, in an enthusiastic mood, suggested that Suriya should enter politics.
+He cited the example of actor Vijay, who started his political party, TVK.
+RJ Balaji, who was on stage then, supported Suriya.
+He claimed that the actor was already a politician by simping for his attention with his social service.
 However, in a later interview, RJ Balaji contradicted himself by criticizing his co-actor Bose Venkat for his remarks.

-RJ Balaji stated that, “A few moments ago, Bose Venkat Sir said, “Suriya Sir, come into politics.”
-I have my opinion on this, and I’d like to share it here.
+RJ Balaji stated, “A few moments ago, Bose Venkat Sir said, “Suriya Sir, come into politics.”
+I have my opinion on this and I’d like to share it here.
 I’ve been a fan of Suriya Sir since my college days.
-To me, a politician isn’t just someone who stands in an election.
+A politician isn’t just someone who stands in an election.
 A politician is also the person who, with a group of four, lifts a fallen tree.
 Everyone who does small acts is also a politician.
-In that sense, Suriya Sir has already have become a politician for many years ago, and that’s enough.”
+In that sense, Suriya Sir has already become a politician many years ago, and that’s enough.”

-It is noteworthy to mention that RJ Balaji will be directing the wannabe pan-Indian actor Suriya’s next film tentatively titled “Suriya 45” which is produced by Dream Warrior Pictures.
+It is noteworthy to mention that RJ Balaji will direct the wannabe pan-Indian actor Suriya’s next film, tentatively titled “Suriya 45,” produced by Dream Warrior Pictures.

-RJ Balaji’s recent outburst against political netizens ironically exposes his own contradictions.
-A man who built his career mocking films and politicians now laments the scrutiny his own work faces.
-His history of virtue-signaling, from parroting Dravidianist talking points on GST, NEET, and demonetization, to selectively targeting celebrities like Rajinikanth, Sivakarthikeyan, and Satheesh, highlights his double standards.
-Balaji’s selective outrage, willingness to pivot for personal gain, and eagerness to criticize others while shielding himself from the same, reveal a pattern of opportunism rather than principle.
-As he steps into the role of directing Suriya’s next film, his calls for civility ring hollow, making it clear that his virtue-signaling is merely a tool for self-promotion, not genuine advocacy.
+RJ Balaji’s recent outburst against political netizens ironically exposes his contradictions.
+A man who built his career mocking films and politicians now laments the scrutiny his work faces.
+His history of virtue-signalling, from parroting Dravidianist talking points on GST, NEET, and demonetization to selectively targeting celebrities like Rajinikanth, Sivakarthikeyan, and Satheesh, highlights his double standards.
+Balaji’s selective outrage, willingness to pivot for personal gain, and eagerness to criticize others while shielding himself from the same reveal a pattern of opportunism rather than principle.
+As he steps into the role of directing Suriya’s next film, his calls for civility ring hollow, making it clear that his virtue-signalling is merely a tool for self-promotion, not genuine advocacy.